 If linen was replaced with cotton cultivation it would require an extra 650.000 million cubic meters of water.
 Flax crops do not require irrigation (extra water), the crop can grow with rain fall alone.

-Today over 200 acres of organic flax are grown in Europe.
-Providing traceabilty from fiber to woven fabric (GOTS label).
+Today over 200,000 acres of organic flax are grown in Europe.
+Providing traceability from fiber to woven fabric (GOTS label).

 Natural coloured Linen is fully biodegradable

 Awareness; Our first aim is to be aware of the environmental impact of each of our manufacturing processes.
-With this information, we can prioritize our efforts.
+With this information, we can prioritise our efforts.

 Inquiry; We're making it a priority to investigate and stay up to date with changes within our supply chain.
 Staying up to date helps us identify new opportunities for change.
 We review other companies in other industries to see if we can learn from their experience.

-Trialing and testing; We are Collaborating with others and making time for trials within our process.
-This helps bring drive change into our everyday work.
+Trialling and testing; We are Collaborating with others and making time for trials within our process.
+This helps us drive change into our everyday work.

-It is used in our preparation, dyeing and softening processes and is constantally monitored.
+It is used in our preparation, dyeing and softening processes and is constantly monitored.

-We offer a range of finished from pristine to the most casual soft hand.
-Washed linen has a particularity nice casual appearance and texture and many designers like to wash / launder the fabric to enhance that relaxed feel.
-Laundering linen can also reduce creasing, or allows linen recover faster when creased.
+We offer a range of finishes, from pristine to the most casual soft hand.
+Washed linen has a particularly nice casual appearance and texture and many designers like to wash / launder the fabric to enhance that relaxed feel.
+Laundering linen can also reduce creasing and allows linen to recover faster when creased.

-Water used in our process is monitored and treated before it gos back into the local water system.
+Water used in our process is monitored and treated before it goes back into the local water system.

-Our strategy is to ensure our processing is the highest quality, but to look at other aspects of water use to see how we can lower our consumption and reduce where 'grey' water is produced in our process.
-Our approach is: Maintain a work practice that keeps the use of chemicals to a minimum, and drive the trial and uptake of innovation from our dye supply. chain.
+Our strategy is not only to ensure our processing is of the highest quality, but also to look at other aspects of water usage to see how we can lower our consumption and reduce where 'grey' water is produced in our process.
+Our approach is: Maintain a work practice that keeps the use of chemicals to a minimum, and drive the trial and uptake of innovation from our dye supply chain.
 To reduce the amount of water required in processing and to recover heat from waste waters.

-Pad Dyeing; Using this method, the linen is run through rollers that carry the dyestuff which is then allowed time to react before washing, only dyestuffs with 90% plus fixation are used.
-This ensures the least amount of water possible is used in the dyeing and washing process.
+Pad Dyeing; Using this method, the linen is run through rollers after a trough of dye.
+It is then given the optimum time to react before washing begins.
+Only dyestuffs with 90% plus fixation are used.
+This ensures the least amount of water and dye possible is used in the dyeing and washing process.

-Tumbled finish; This finishing process allows us produce laundered finish fabric without using water.
+Tumbled finish; This finishing process allows us to produce a laundered finish fabric without using water.
 The system simulates the churning of a laundering process in tubes of fast moving air.

-Water Treatment; All our wast-water is pumped to the local goverment treatment centre where it is analyised with tight controls on discharge impurities.
+Water Treatment; All of our waste-water is pumped to the local government treatment center where it is analysed with tight controls on discharge impurities.